ShivangDave/Elixir/index.md

 ## ⭐️ IO.puts "Hello World ☀️"
 > March 22, 2021
 >
-> I wanted 2021 to be way more different than 2020.
+> I wanted 2021 to be a lot different than 2020.
 So I decided that I'm going to try and experiment with as many languages & platforms as I can.
 It is definitely going to be an interesting journey and for no specific reason, I'm going to document all of it 🤔 I'm going to try and do everything by the books (cuz I miss reading books!) 📚 I'll be referring to [Programming Elixir 1.6] for the most part.
 >
 > <p align="center">
 >   <a href="https://pragprog.com/titles/elixir16/programming-elixir-1-6/" target="_blank">